 Lead Poisoning Prevention

-Incidence - Defined as the number of children (here identified as less than six years old) in any given time period who have exceeded a limit of lead in the blood (here identified as 10 µg/dL) for the very first time in their blood lead history.
+Incidence - Defined as the number of children less than six years old who have exceeded a limit of lead in the blood (identified at 10 µg/dL) for the very first time in their blood lead history.

-Testing Penetration - Defined as the percentage of Milwaukee's 12 through 35 month old children who were reported to be tested at least once in any calendar year.
-These percentages are based upon the number of blood lead reports received versus the number of eligible children per the birth rate.
+Testing Penetration - Defined as the percentage of children aged 12 through 35 month old in the City of Milwaukee who were reported to be tested at least once in any calendar year.
+These percentages are based upon the number of blood lead tests reported and the total number of children estimated by the reported birth rate.

 Click here for information on childhood lead poisoning from the 2015 - 2016 City of Milwaukee Community Health Assessment.